 Thank you for your support of the Massachusetts Parentage Act (MPA)!

-On November 9, the Joint Judiciary Committee is hearing the MPA.
 You can make an impact by submitting official testimony, either in person and/or in writing.
 Below, you will find a template for written testimony that we hope will help make it quick and easy for you to make sure your voice is heard.

 Please adapt the template testimony below to share your reasons for supporting the bill, to express your personal investment in this issue – and to tell legislators why they should support the MPA too.

 - To submit testimony online, please email your testimony to Polly Crozier (firstname.lastname@example.org) with the email subject line: Testimony in Support of the Massachusetts Parentage Act.

 - If you would like to testify in person, please contact Kate Weldon LeBlanc (email@example.com) or Polly Crozier (firstname.lastname@example.org).

 Thank you for advocating with us to reform parentage laws in the Commonwealth to reflect the rich diversity of families in our state and protect ALL children in Massachusetts!

 Testimony Letter Template